OUGenomics/Bioinformatics-ARET-July2018/Section-3/readme.md

 ![rdp classifier community](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/rdp_classifier_community.PNG)

 Looks like some proteobacteri, some actinobacteria, and lots of unknown things.
-Awesome !
+Awesome (!), but it is a very unsophisticated way of solving the problem.
+Next I'll show you how a microbiome is analyzed using a software suite called Qiime.

+### Running Qiime